corbett/QuantumComputing/README.md

 # QuantumComputing
 This is an implementation of IBM's Quantum Experience in simulation; a 5-qubit quantum computer with a limited set of gates.
+Their implementation is available at quantumexperience.ng.bluemix.net.

-It also allows you to execute code printed from the Quantum Composer in IBM's syntax.
+This code allows you to execute code printed from the Quantum Composer in IBM's syntax.
+It is much easier to dig into the internals of how the quantum computer computes by seeing and tracing linear algebra representation of gates and states and their interactions as desired for IBM's examples or for one's own code.

+100% of the examples on the IBM tutorial are provided here, tested for and supported, and many addition tests and examples are provided.
+In fact, the implementation of the 5-qubit quantum computer simulator is only 675 lines, with approximately twice as many lines of test programs and examples provided.

-Check out any of the test functions for example usage.
-All code on the IBM tutorial is tested for and supported.
+Check out any of the test functions for example usage, and the Program class has many example programs in IBM's syntax all available in one place.

 Please cite me if you end up using this academically.